ourcodingclub/ourcodingclub.github.io/_tutorials/model-design.md

 __Model convergence is whether or not the model has worked, whether it has estimated your response variable (and random effects, see below) - basically whether the underlying mathematics have worked or have "broken" in some way.
 When we fit more complicated models, then we are pushing the limits of the underlying mathematics and things can go wrong, so it is important to check that your model did indeed work and that the estimates that you are making do make sense in the context of your raw data and the question you are asking/hypotheses that you are testing.__

 __Checking model convergence can be done at different levels.
 With parametric models, good practice is to check the residual versus predicted plots.
 Using Bayesian approaches, there are a number of plots and statistics that can be assessed to determine model convergence.
-See below and in the Coding Club MCMCglmm tutorial (<a href="https://ourcodingclub.github.io/2018/01/22/mcmcglmm.html" target="_blank">tutorial here</a>).
-For an advanced discussion of model convergence, check out <a href="https://rdrr.io/cran/lme4/man/convergence.html" target="_blank">model convergence in lme4</a>.__
+See below and in the Coding Club MCMCglmm tutorial ([model convergence in lme4](https://ourcodingclub.github.io/2018/01/22/mcmcglmm.html" target="_blank">tutorial here</a>).
+For an advanced discussion of model convergence, check out <a href="https://rdrr.io/cran/lme4/man/convergence.html).__

 __For now, let's check the residual versus predicted plot for our linear model.
 By using the 'plot()' function, we can plot the residuals versus fitted values, a Q-Q plot of standardised residuals, a scale-location plot (square roots of standardiaed residuals versus fitted values) and a plot of residuals versus leverage that adds bands corresponding to Cook’s distances of 0.5 and 1.
 Looking at these plots can help you identify any outliers that have huge leverage and confirm that your model has indeed run e.g. you want the data points on the Q-Q plot to follow the one-to-one line.__